 Other Variations:

-When sooji is ready, you can add any of these foods to make halwa it tastier and to add a twist.
+When sooji is ready, you can add any of these foods to make halwa tastier and to add a twist.
 These additions are great for babies and toddlers.

 - banana